Don't worry, we speak : Español (Spanish), too!

 The plausible futures for micro-mobility

-The potential outcomes of this industry, shaken to its core by the pandemic, are uncertain.
-Who knows, perhaps it won’t even be a startup that wins the market after all.
-Maybe it is not about shifting monetization and pricing strategies, but something quite different emerging from this.
+The potential outcomes within this industry, shaken to its core by the pandemic, are uncertain.
+Who knows, perhaps it won’t even be a startup that ends up dominating the market after all.
+Maybe it is not about shifting monetization and pricing strategies, but something quite different.

 Here are a couple of alternative futures: